Want to be the next Nick D'Aloisio who at the ripe old age of 17 sold his smartphone app to Yahoo for $27 million?

 The Busy Coder's Guide to Android Development

-I like the online book because you pay once and you get the revised versions for free (sort of).
+I like the online book because you pay once and you get the revised versions if updated.
 This is important because the APIs are still fluid.
 Many APIs are being added and depreciated at the same time.
 So the book at least quickly tracks major changes.

 Having all three books might seem excessive -- call me excessive.